 This simple Wendy’s Chili Recipe is SPOT ON!
 Also, easy and delicious!
 Make a double batch and freeze some for later, and make sure to add it to this week’s meal plan!

 This Wendy’s Chili Recipe originally appeared in November of 2010 and since then it’s been one of my most popular recipes.
 And for good reason – it’s delicious!
-If you love Wendy’s Chili, then this is the recipe for you.
+If you love Wendy’s Chili, then this is a great recipe for you.
 Go ahead and check out the comments to see what others are saying!

 Wendy’s Chili Copycat Recipe

-[original text] I am obsessed with Wendy’s Chili lately, and even though it’s reasonably priced, that’s not really a good excuse for hitting the drive-thru.
+I am obsessed with Wendy’s Chili lately, and even though it’s reasonably priced, that’s not really a good excuse for hitting the drive-thru.

 Especially when it’s something I can make at home!
-After several minutes of scouring the internet I came up with a recipe that showed some promise.
+After several minutes of scouring the internet for ‘What ingredients are in Wendy’s chili?‘ I came up with a recipe that showed some promise.
 So, I wrote my ingredient list and headed to Wendy’s.

 How Do You Make Wendy’s Chili?

 First, brown the ground beef on the stove top, and drain off grease.